 - In 2019, the city was named the cultural and creative centre of the UK by the European Commission – ahead of London and Bristol.

-- Ranked as the 2nd cheapest student city in the UK, and 3rd best student city in the UK (QS Best Student Cities 2022).
+- Ranked as the 4th best student city in the UK (QS Best Student Cities 2024).

 - In 2020, the University of Strathclyde was honoured with the Whatuni?
 Student Choice Award for Local Life, due to Glasgow's welcoming, student-centric nature.